Reference

 Default profile.

-When ROC_CLOCK_SYNC_BACKEND_NIQ is used, selects ROC_CLOCK_SYNC_PROFILE_RESPONSIVE if target latency is low, and ROC_CLOCK_SYNC_PROFILE_GRADUAL if target latency is high.
+On receiver, when ROC_LATENCY_TUNER_BACKEND_NIQ is used, selects ROC_LATENCY_TUNER_PROFILE_RESPONSIVE if target latency is low, and ROC_LATENCY_TUNER_PROFILE_GRADUAL if target latency is high.

 Clock speed is adjusted quickly and accurately.